Imaging in Crohn Disease

 Back

-Currently, the diagnosis of Crohn disease entails an analysis of clinical, radiologic, endoscopic, pathologic, and stool specimen results.
-Contrast-enhanced radiography is used to localize the extent, severity, and contiguity of disease; CT scanning provides cross-sectional images for assessing mural and extramural involvement; endoscopy enables direct visualization of the mucosa and provides the ability to obtain a biopsy specimen for histopathologic correlation; and ultrasonography and MRI are adjuncts that provide alternative cross-sectional images in populations in whom radiation exposure is a concern.
+The diagnosis of Crohn disease is confirmed by clinical evaluation and a combination of endoscopic, histologic, radiologic, and biochemical investigations.[1, 2] CT scanning provides cross-sectional images for assessing mural and extramural involvement; endoscopy enables direct visualization of the mucosa and provides the ability to obtain a biopsy specimen for histopathologic correlation; and ultrasonography and MRI are adjuncts that provide alternative cross-sectional images in populations in whom radiation exposure is a concern.

 View Image